Derrick Allen: Professional basketball

-Coaching
+Coaching career

 In September 2019, he was named assistant coach at German Bundesliga side SC Rasta Vechta.
 He stayed on that job until the end of the 2019–20 season.
 On August 11, 2020, he has re-signed with Rasta Vechta.
 Allen was promoted to the head coaching role on March 29, 2021 following the firing of Thomas Päch.
 Allen's Vechta team was relegated to the German second-tier ProA at the conclusion of the 2020–21 season.
 He was released in October 2021 after five straight losses.
+He joined the Capital City Go-Go of the NBA G League as an assistant coach for the 2022-23 season.

+Allen became an assistant coach for the Capitanes de la Ciudad de México in 2023.

+On April 3, 2024, Allen was named head coach of the Venados de Mazatlán of the Circuito de Baloncesto de la Costa del Pacífico in Mexico.
+He then rejoined the Capitanes' staff.